 However, there are two important considerations when using a robots.txt file.
 Since the file is publicly available, anyone can see the sections in your server that you don’t want robots to find.
 Also, robots can ignore your robots.txt files, especially malware robots that scan the web for security vulnerabilities.

 Users expect content to be available when they follow links to or from your website.
 Google uses crawlers to go through your web pages through these links.
 If your site has broken links on pages, these will stop the crawler from being able to index the site accurately.
 Make sure you update any broken links to optimise user experience.

 10. Social Media Activity

 Integrating social media channels into your website will establish an appealing identity for your company and naturally attract visitors to your site.
-That’s why we equipped our IRM Newsroom with features that allow you to easily manage your webpage and social channels in just one platform.
-Click these links to connect your Twitter, Facebook and/or LinkedIn accounts to your website via our IRM Newsroom.
+At IRM, our IRM Newsroom news delivery tool has features that allow you to easily manage your webpage and social channels in just one platform.
+For IRM clients, click these links to connect your Twitter, Facebook and/or LinkedIn accounts to your website via our IRM Newsroom.

 Got all those website elements in place?

 Then you’re all set for the starting points of a strong SEO strategy that will ultimately make you easier to find for investors!

 IRM can help you evaluate your SEO abilities through a simple test to ensure all these elements are strongly supporting your plan.
 You can also read about IRM’s 10 Success Factors for Online IR, starting with drawing the right traffic to your website.